 - For unwanted sexual attractions, therapy to restore heterosexual attraction has proven effective and harmless.

-- ” While CDC estimates that only 4 percent of men in the United States are men having sex with men (MSM), the rate of new HIV diagnoses among MSM in the United States is more than 44 times that of other men (range: 522 – 989 per 100,000 MSM vs. 12 per 100,000 other men).”,1 Read here for more facts and statistics from the Centers for Disease Control (CDC).
+- ” While CDC estimates that only 4 percent of men in the United States are men having sex with men (MSM), the rate of new HIV diagnoses among MSM in the United States is more than 44 times that of other men (range: 522 – 989 per 100,000 MSM vs. 12 per 100,000 other men).”,1 Read and print this for more facts and statistics from the Centers for Disease Control (CDC).

 Sexual Orientation is Not Fixed.
 The National Association for Research & Therapy of Homosexuality (NARTH) addresses this topic.